MicrosoftDocs/cpp-docs/docs/linux/download-install-and-setup-the-linux-development-workload.md

 # Download, install, and setup the Linux workload

-You can use the Visual Studio IDE in Windows to create, edit and debug C++ projects that execute on a Linux physical computer, virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about).
-For any of these scenarios, first install the **Linux development with C++** workload.
+You can use the Visual Studio 2017 IDE in Windows to create, edit and debug C++ projects that execute on a Linux physical computer, virtual machine, or the [Windows Subsystem for Linux](/windows/wsl/about).

+You can work on your existing code base that uses CMake or any other build system without having to convert it to a Visual Studio project.
+If your code base is cross-platform, you can target both Windows and Linux from within Visual Studio.
+For example, you can edit, debug and profile your code on Windows using Visual Studio, then quickly retarget the project for Linux to do further testing.
+The Linux header files are automatically copied to your local machine where Visual Studio uses them to provide full IntelliSense support (Statement Completion, Go to Definition, and so on).

+For any of these scenarios, the **Linux development with C++** workload is required.

 ## Visual Studio setup